 There will be a series of prompts.
 Here are possible answers to the prompts.
 Ensure your DNS server can resolve the FQDN to the IP address of the Shibboleth server.

-Assuming Tomcat is configured to use port 8443, navigate to https://www.example.com:8443/idp/profile/Status, and ok should be displayed.
+Assuming Tomcat is configured to use port 8443, once idp.war has deployed, navigate to https://www.example.com:8443/idp and the following should be displayed.

 For more status information, add the IP address of your domain to the WEB-INF/web.xml file in the idp war.